Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 #### Use the Bootware `zbcli update-config` to Configure your System

-Bootware includes a tool to help configure your system called `zbcli update-config`. `zbcli update-config` is meant to setup your device environment to load a zi image from a configured endpoint and the update policies for how to apply those updates.
+Bootware includes a tool to help configure your system called `zbcli update-config`. `zbcli update-config` is meant to setup your device environment to load a zi image from a configured endpoint, as well as choose an update policy for how to apply zi images.
 More information on `zbcli update-config` can be found [here](../zbcli/update-config).
 Navigate through the menus with up and down arrows.
 Use ENTER to make a choice.
-Each Configure option will display the available options with explanations.
+Each configuration option will display the available options with explanations.

-We are going to configure with A/B partitioning and UPDATE the BACKUP, leaving the A partition as the stable partition for fallback, setting the update option to BACKUP.
+We are going to set a configuration with A/B partitioning that will UPDATE the BACKUP, leaving the A partition as the stable partition for fallback.
 Note: The A and B partitions will roughly split the disk space available.
-If your current partition size exceeds more than half the space, the update mode will be switched to UPDATE_BOTH, and your zi image will be loaded into both the A and B partition.
+If your current partition size exceeds more than half of the disk size, the update mode will be switched to UPDATE_BOTH, and your zi image will be loaded into both the A and B partition.
 You will be given notification that your UPDATE mode has switched from UPDATE_BACKUP to UPDATE_BOTH.
+After the update has been applied to the A & B partitions, you can switch back to UPDATE_BACKUP via `zbcli update-config`.

 ```bash
 sudo zbcli update-config